Belinda de Lucy

-Belinda Claire De Camborne Lucy (born 15 October 1976) is a British former politician.
-She served as a Brexit Party Member of the European Parliament (MEP) for South East England from 2019 to 2020.
+Belinda Claire De Camborne Lucy (born 15 October 1976) is a British politician who has been Reform UK's Education and Families spokesperson since 2023.
+She was previously a Brexit Party Member of the European Parliament (MEP) for South East England from 2019 to 2020.
+In the European Parliament, she was a member of the Committee on Women's Rights and Gender Equality, and part of the delegation to the EU–Russia Parliamentary Cooperation Committee.

 Early life

 Belinda Claire De Camborne Lucy was born in Sheffield, South Yorkshire, on 15 October 1976.
 Her great-grandfather was Edward Selby Little, a missionary in China, and a co-founder of the resort town of Guling, Jiujiang.
-She reports that she can speak Mandarin.

 Political career

-She voted for Brexit in the 2016 United Kingdom European Union membership referendum and campaigned with the Leave Means Leave, and Ladies for Leave groups.
-In the 2019 European parliamentary election, De Lucy stood as a candidate for the Brexit Party in the South East England constituency.
-She was fourth on her party's list, and was elected as one of its four MEPs in the constituency.
-In the European Parliament, she was a member of the Committee on Women's Rights and Gender Equality, and part of the delegation to the EU–Russia Parliamentary Cooperation Committee.
+In the 2016 United Kingdom European Union membership referendum de Lucy campaigned for Brexit with the Leave Means Leave and Ladies for Leave groups.
+In the 2019 European parliamentary election she stood as a candidate for the Brexit Party in the South East England constituency.
+She was fourth on her party's list and was elected as one of its four MEPs in the constituency.
+In the European Parliament she was a member of the Committee on Women's Rights and Gender Equality, and part of the delegation to the EU–Russia Parliamentary Cooperation Committee.

+In March 2023 de Lucy returned to politics as Reform UK's Education and Families spokesperson.

 Personal life

-She is married to Raymond McKeeve and they have four children.
-McKeeve is a senior advisor at the legal firm Avonhurst, group chief transaction and legal officer at Cingo Global, and a part-time senior advisor and non-executive director at Azura Partners, and was previously a private equity specialist and corporate finance partner at the law firm Jones Day.
+De Lucy is married to Raymond McKeeve and they have four children.
+McKeeve is a senior partner at corporate firm Dial Partners.
+He was a senior advisor at the legal firm Avonhurst, group chief transaction and legal officer at Cingo Global, and a part-time senior advisor and non-executive director at Azura Partners, and a private equity specialist and corporate finance partner at the law firm Jones Day.
 Avonhurst was set up by a former Jones Day partner in July 2019.
 McKeeve had left Jones Day in 2020 after being accused of contempt of court.
-The charge stemmed from his instruction to one of the founders of Ocado to "burn" a messaging application after receiving a High Court search order in July 2019.
+The charge stemmed from his advice to one of the founders of Ocado to "burn" a messaging application after receiving a High Court search order in July 2019.
 He denied the charge but suggested that he had done so to protect his wife from potential litigation.
+McKeeve was subsequently fined £25,000 and ordered to pay a further £610,353 in legal costs to Ocado in October 2022 after being found guilty of contempt of court in August 2022.

-She was a trustee of the charity Give Us Time, which was founded by former Secretary of State for Defence Liam Fox in 2012.
+De Lucy was a trustee of the charity Give Us Time, which was founded by former Secretary of State for Defence Liam Fox in 2012.